Skrillbill/Twitch_LeaderBoardScraper/README.md

 ### Version 2.0.0

 ## Uses:
 For archival uses.
-Tool will open the configured twitch channels chat popout in a browser window, expands the <br>
+Tool will open the configured twitch channels' chat in a browser window, expands the <br>
 leaderboards for both Bits and Gifts/gifted subs and takes a screenshot of each.
 Does not use the Twitch API <br> in any way.
 Instead we use the Chromedriver library (https://chromedriver.chromium.org/).